ElectionDataAnalysis/electiondata/docs/User_Guide.md

 CountItemType	total	total
 ```

  (8) Add any existing content from `dictionary.txt` to the starter dictionary.
-If the jurisdiction is brand new there won't be any existing contest.
+If the jurisdiction is brand new there won't be any existing content.

  (9) Move `XX_starter_dictionary.txt` from the current directory and to the jurisdiction's directory, and rename it to `dictionary.txt` .